 Some people with rhinitis symptoms don’t suffer from allergies.
 The symptoms may be similar, but the causes are different.
 Strong odors, pollution, smoke and other irritants may cause symptoms of non-allergic rhinitis.
 Medications and other chronic health conditions can also contribute to non-allergic rhinitis symptoms.

-Learn more about rhinitis symptoms, diagnosis, treatment and management.
+Learn more about allergic rhinitis (hay fever) symptoms, diagnosis, treatment and management.

 If your symptoms are making you miserable, an allergist / immunologist, often referred to as an allergist, can help.
 An allergist has advanced training and experience to test which allergens are causing your symptoms and develop a treatment plan to help you feel better and live better.

 The AAAAI's Find an Allergist / Immunologist service is a trusted resource to help you find a specialist close to home.